SKU: 14327

 The bubbles of Brut sparkling wines are fine and persistent, creating a pleasant sensation of fizz in the mouth.

-Versatility in Pairings
+Versatility in pairings

-The Best Labels of Italian Brut Sparkling Wines
+The Best Italian Brut Sparkling Wine Labels

 1. Ferrari Trento Brut